Aravinds2511/StableCoin_defi_foundry/README.md

 This contract is inspired by MakerDAO's DSS system, providing stability and collateral-backed minting of DSC tokens.
 Review and deploy with caution.
 Adjust parameters to suit specific use cases.

 ---

-This README provides a concise summary of the DSCEngine contract, highlighting its features, components, usage, customization options, and a disclaimer about deployment considerations.